 Do you travel with extended family?

 Absolutely!
-We often travel with my niece, my sister, my in-laws, and my grandmother.
+We often travel with both friends and family.
 Our love of travel is contagious and they travel with us as their schedules allow.

 What do you guys do for a living?